Atok, Benguet: Demographics

-In the 2020 census, Atok had a population of 19,218.
-The population density was sigfig 19,218/214.99.
+In the 2024 census, Atok had a population of 19,346 people.
+The population density was sigfig 19,346/214.99.

+Economy

+Tourism serves as the key economic drivers in Atok.
+The famous tourist spots such as the Northern Blossom Flower Farm and Sakura Park boost the agri-tourism industry of Atok.

+Atok is widely known for its vegetables and carnations.
+Local harvests are now sold directly on-site to visiting tourists at favorable prices.

 Government

 Local government

 Atok, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.